 And we in Barcelona, as explained in the program of this article in Spanish, we do not hesitate to go to Irish pubs, there are quite a few and it’s a good way to remember our beautiful time spent there!

-If you want to know more about Ireland, I invite you to watch this video of a friend who was also living in Ireland has created.
+If you want to know more about Ireland, I invite you to watch this video of a friend who was also living in Ireland.

 When I took the train for the first time, to cross the country from east to west, I only saw green landscapes and sheep…